Magda Fontanges: World War II

 She was known as "Helena Agent 8608" and was reported to have agreed to be an informant for Germany from the beginning of the occupation, an act which is credited to have facilitated an extensive espionage network.

 In 1947 Fontanges, at 37 years of age, she was brought to face a military tribunal in Bordeaux on a charge of "intelligence with the enemy" or betraying the French Underground to the Nazis.
 She was alleged to have been paid a total of $USD42 per month, plus expenses for this work.
-During the trial she claimed to have sought protection from the Germans in 1940 to escaped alleged "persecution" by the French.
+During the trial she claimed to have sought protection from the Germans in 1940 to escape alleged "persecution" by the French.
 She was accused of making several missions in France and Belgium and was abruptly discharged when she refused a mission to Italy where she was to investigate suspected growing sympathies between Mussolini, Ciano and the Allies.

 She was sentenced to 15 years' hard labour and confiscation of her property on charges of intelligence with the enemy, sentenced to "national indignity" for life, as well as being exiled her from Paris and any other "large French town" for 20 years.
 Fontanges was quoted as saying upon the conclusion of the trial:

 My only regret is that I wasn't hanged with the Duce instead of his last mistress, Clara Petacci.

 Later life

 Fontanges was then imprisoned in the women's prison in Mauzac from 1948 to 1952.
-Due to health reasons, in 1952 she is released to house arrest in Melun, however Fontanges moved to Paris with the intention of managing a bar, and was arrested again for not respecting the terms of her parole.
+For health reasons, in 1952 she is released to house arrest in Melun, however Fontanges moved to Paris with the intention of managing a bar, and was arrested again for not respecting the terms of her parole.
 She was then placed in La Roquette Prisons.
 Freed in 1955, Fontanges was later that year accused of stealing a valuable Maurice Utrillo painting from her lawyer and suspected lover.

 In 1960, Fontanges was found dead in her Geneva apartment from a suspected sleeping pill overdose.